Medical Quiz

 Under which types of anesthesia can carotid endarterectomy be performed?

-B. Under spinal anesthesia only
+B. Regional anesthesia

-C. Without any anesthesia
+C. MAC anesthesia

-D. Only under general anesthesia
+D. Spinal anesthesia

 What are the most common indications for carotid endarterectomy (CEA)?